wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 what you do for a living but I am going to suggest you look at some later research on the subject, e.g. Yu Sasaki et al., 2007 ([PDF link](https://www.iacr.org/archive/fse2007/45930331/45930331.pdf)).

-Later attacks identified new message differentials and new sets of sufficient conditions, but the basic concepts behind how to _implement_ the attack are relatively invariant.
+Later attacks identified new MD4 message differentials and new sets of sufficient conditions, but the basic concepts behind how to _implement_ the attack are relatively invariant.
 The core ideas in this blog post should transfer well to more recent differential attacks on MD4 and related functions.

 If you'd like to see what this attack looks like in practice, my take on it can be found [here](https://github.com/wootfish/cryptopals/blob/master/challenge_55.py).

 I'm measuring a success probability of about $$2^{-17.3}$$ using the techniques described in this post.
-Running my code in a Qubes VM on an old ThinkPad T420s, I'm measuring ~8000 trials per second and an average success rate of just over three collisions per minute.
+Running in a Qubes VM on an old ThinkPad T420s, I'm measuring ~8000 trials per second and an average success rate of just over three collisions per minute.

-And frankly, after how much work this attack took, three collisions per minute is fast enough for me.
+And frankly, after how much work this attack took, three collisions per minute is plenty for me.

 <hr>